 If the LWM2M Client has more than one LWM2M Server Object Instance, the LWM2M Client finds an Access Control Object Instance which contains ACL of Obect Instance which the LWM2M Server accesses.

-If the ACL Resource has ACL entry which contains Short Server ID of the LWM2M Server, the LWM2M Server has an access right of the ACL entry.
+If the ACL Resource has ACL entry which contains Short Server ID of the LWM2M Server, the LWM2M Server has an access right as perthe ACL entry.

-If ACL doesn’t have ACL entry of the LWM2M Server, the LWM2M Server has an access right of a default ACL entry if the default ACL entry exists.
+If ACL doesn’t have ACL entry of the LWM2M Server, the LWM2M Server has an access right as per the default ACL entry if the default ACL entry exists.

 If ACL doesn’t have ACL entry of the LWM2M Server and the default ACL entry doesn’t exist, the LWM2M Server has no access right.